polca/premise/docs/user_guide/index.rst

 ============

 Configure inputs and optional external scenarios before applying updates.
-Then inspect, validate and export the result.
+Then review changes and validation results before using the exported database.

 .. toctree::
    :maxdepth: 2